 Now that we have your undivided attention, you're probably craving the perfect guacamole.
 Fair guess?
 While one's personal guacamole preferences may fall on a wide spectrum from savory lime to spicy jalapeño embellishments, this quintessential recipe is a great all-rounder.
 Tee it up.

-Read the full recipe on Beard & Bonnet.
+Read the full recipe on This Mess Is Ours.

 Use a traditional lava stone mortar and pestle if you want to get the most authentic mix.
 It also doubles as a chic serving bowl.